yobleck/fah_stats/README.md

     -v is verbose output (-v, -verbose and --verbose also work) must be last argument

 outputs id, percentage, eta and points by default. vebose dumps all info as json object

+TODO: depends on telnetlib whic is neing deprecated.
+Replace with sockets.
+See FAHControl code for reference.